 Once you have your ID card, you’ll be allowed to fill your order by visiting a state licensed dispensary.

-The seven Florida Medical Marijuana dispensing organizations are:
+Some of the most popular Florida Medical Marijuana dispensing organizations are:

 If you don’t have a close treatment center in your area, you can contact one nearby that delivers.